Skip to content

 Ear Infection.
 Inner ear infections are a common cause of dogs losing their balance.
 Other symptoms include head shaking and scratching, eye flicking, walking in circles.
 Often there may be redness, swelling, discharge, and odor associated with the affected ear.

 Left untreated, infections of the external parts of the ear can move deeper, become more serious, and lead to complications like inner ear infection or meningitis.
 So always have your dog seen by a veterinarian if you suspect an ear infection.
-Treating ear infections may include a professional cleaning, topical medications, antibiotics, and possibly surgery for chronic or serious infections.
+Treating ear infections may include a professional cleaning, topical medications, antibiotics, anti-inflammatories, and possibly surgery for chronic or serious infections.

 Injury.
 Injuries such as head trauma or damage to the inner ear can cause dogs to lose their balance.
 Your dog can't tell you when it's in pain, and dogs sometimes mask hurt with behaviors such as wagging their tail.
 So it's important to be aware of canine signs of pain.
 They include slower reflexes, heavy panting, biting or licking the wounded area, anxiety, enlarged pupils, reluctance to lie down, and change in appetite.